aiven/aiven-operator/docs/docs/api-reference/clickhousegrant.md

 _Appears on [`spec.privilegeGrants`](#spec.privilegeGrants)._

-List of grantees (users or roles) to grant the privilege to.
+Grantee represents a user or a role to which privileges or roles are granted.

 **Optional**